KmolYuan/Pyslvs-UI/README.md

 Use PyInstaller to build.

-After following operation, the executable file is located at `dist` folder.
+After following operation, the executable file is in `dist` folder.

 Make command: